stevenpencle/D6-LOA/README.md

 - SRS (Staff) service and staff picker component to handle FDOT staff selections (with example)
 - Complete CRUD example for client and server architecture patterns
 - [Azure BLOB storage](https://azure.microsoft.com/en-us/services/storage/blobs/) service and component for document management (with example)
+- [ngx-charts](https://swimlane.github.io/ngx-charts/#/ngx-charts/bar-vertical) library is included for charts and graphs

 ## Where We're Heading